fatizch/tryton/modules/event_log/doc/en/features.rst

-- **Enregistrement des évènements sur les objets métiers:** Un enregistrement d'évènement contient un lien vers l'object métier, le type d'évènement, le nom de l'utilisateur ayant effectué l'action, la date précise de l'évènement, ainsi qu'une description.
+- **Log events on triggered on business objects:** A recording of an event contains a link to the business object, the type of event and name of the user who triggered the event, the date of the event and a description.
-  Exemples d'évènements enregistrés:
+  Examples of recored events:

-  + Changement de statut d'un contrat
+  + Status change on a contract

-  + Génération d'une quittance
+  + Generation of an invoice

-  + Application d'un avenant
+  + The application of an endorsement

-- **Configuration de déclencheurs pour l'enregistrement d'évènement**
+- **Configuration of the triggers which log an event**

-- **Visualisation des logs depuis l'application**
+- **View the logs from the Coog application**